top of page

 Progress is found in a diversity of voices.

-Individuals with lived experience have joined OCAAR in focused groups that help shape our organizations policies and define our advocacy.
-By leveraging their collective influence, resources, and expertise we are able to create change in Ohio.
-These groups collaborate, strategize, and advocate making them a dynamic force in policy sculpting.
+Individuals with lived experience have joined OCAAR in focused advocacy work groups that help define OCAAR’s advocacy and shape state policy.
+By leveraging our collective influence, resources, and expertise we create change in Ohio.
+These groups collaborate, strategize, and advocate as dynamic force in Ohio’s recovery policy landscape.

 DECRIMINALIZING ADDICTION